ibmousa11/ASUClassNotifier/README.md

-This is a class notifier that notifies the user when a class at Arizona State University opens up.
+This is a class notifier that notifies the user when a class at Arizona State University opens up to aid students into joining classes that are currently full.
+To run this app, XCode needs to be installed along with CocoaPods.
+The pod install command also needs to be ran to install the libraries that are used in the application